 - Access control systems, emergency alerting systems, and/or surveillance systems.
 The LEA must comply with all applicable laws related to record maintenance and retention, and with data privacy and limitations on disclosure and use.
 An LEA policy on video in the school is required for surveillance systems. - Installation costs for the installation of one or more of those systems.
-Installation costs are limited to minor remodeling under 34 CFR 77.1 and do not require construction, renovation, or repair, which is a prohibited use of Stronger Connections funds. - Equitable services to any non -public schools in the LEA catchment area.
-After timely and meaningful consultation with appropriate non-public school officials, services provided must fall into one of the allowable categories.
+Installation costs are limited to minor remodeling under 34 CFR 77.1 and do not require construction, renovation, or repair, which is a prohibited use of Stronger Connections funds. - Equitable services to any non-public schools in the LEA catchment area.
+After timely and meaningful consultation with appropriate non-public school officials, services provided are limited to I. and II. above.
 Costs must not exceed the equitable portion of the funding request as calculated for Title IV-A purposes.